nkoster/bulkmailer/README.md

 You can read more about this way (and other ways) of sending out email with images here: https://mailtrap.io/blog/embedding-images-in-html-email-have-the-rules-changed/

-An email message in html format with embedded images will open without warnings about blocked images in most email clients.
+An email message in html format with embedded images will open without warnings about blocked remote content in most email clients.
-That's an advantage because it improves a recipients user experience.
+That's an big advantage because it improves a recipients user experience and trust.

 The message in html format lives inside a directory structure like this: